rreece/rreece.github.io/outline-of-philosophy/invitation.md

     There is *one* (natural) world.
     At the least, it is a claim that
     *science should be guiding in what we claim there is*.

-An important view of philosophy for a naturalist is that science and philosophy have common concerns and territory;
-philosophy is continuous with science.

 At its simplest, perhaps naturalism can be summarized as a rejection of *a priori* speculation